madhanram/Transparent-Appraisal/README.md

 based on all tasks he had done that particular year.
 This helps improve performance of the employee.
 Also in this way the employee gets a correct appraisal based on his/her performance.
 All his tasks are taken into account which does not miss any work done by the employee to the company.
-This process makes the deserved employee gets a good appraisal.

 The MainProgram is in the com.creativity.www package.
 The tables used are availableWorkforce,AssignTask,fillDetails.